Why Does My Water Appear Brown?

 - The water had to be re-routed due to a change in demand, or

-- A local fire department had to use a lot of water in order to handle an emergency.
+- A local fire department had to use a lot of water from a fire hydrant in order to handle an emergency can all affect how the water looks.

-If your water is dirty, brown, or discolored, the first thing you want to do is run cold tap water in the kitchen faucet for 30 minutes, or until the water turns clear, whichever happens first.
+If you have brown water that is dirty, dark, or discolored, the first thing you want to do is run cold tap water in the kitchen faucet for 30 minutes, or until the water turns clear, whichever happens first.

 Take Precautions if Your Water is Brown